-Mama Angie’s Cafe is like your grandmother’s kitchen, where all the neighbours drop by to see ‘what’s cooking.’
+Mama Angie’s Coffee Shop is like your grandmother’s kitchen, where all the neighbours drop by to see ‘what’s cooking.’
 Fresh Bermuda fish consistently sells out.
 Once the fish is gone, it’s gone — until the next fishing day.
 No need to worry if you miss out, however.
 Mama Angie’s burgers, fries, peas 'n' rice and daily specials all deliver home-cooked goodness.

 Yo Cherry Frozen Treats offers delectable desserts in the Town of St. George.
 Known for its frozen yoghurt and hand-crafted ice-creams made with natural ingredients like Avocado Ginger, Yo Cherry offers something unique for all, including vegan, diabetic and kosher customers.

 Pastry, cakes and sweetbreads are a staple at Sweet Saak Bakery.
 Expect plenty of innovative twists, like rum-infused glazes or caramel-espresso filled brownies.

 Just as the name says, Big B’s BBQ is big on flavour.
 Ribs, fish, chicken and burgers all find their way on to the grill.
 Cornbread, Spanish rice, scalloped potatoes, corn, collard greens and coleslaw make up the sides.